Women and ADHD: why the surge and why EFAs can help

 While early detection and treatment can significantly enhance quality of life, greater awareness of ADHD symptoms in women can support timely diagnosis and treatment.
 Even today, women often struggle to find a practitioner who can offer the right management for their needs.[10]

 For women diagnosed as adults, the benefits are clear.
 Many report improved productivity, self-esteem, and functional performance.
 Some describe their diagnosis as a ‘eureka’ moment: an explanation for their struggles and the chance to finally accept themselves.[11]
+In finding that acceptance, there are many things these newly diagnosed individuals can do to be empowered to further support themselves.

 Essential fatty acids and ADHD